 Net interest income, our principal source of earnings, is the difference between the interest income generated by earning assets and the total interest cost of the deposits and borrowings obtained to fund those assets.
 Factors that determine the level of net interest income include the volume of earning assets and interest bearing liabilities, yields earned and rates paid, the level of non-performing loans and the amount of non-interest bearing liabilities supporting earning assets.
 Net interest income is analyzed in the discussion and tables below on a fully taxable equivalent basis.
-The adjustment to convert certain income to a fully taxable equivalent basis consists of dividing tax-exempt income by one minus the combined federal and state income tax rate of 39.225%.
+The adjustment to convert certain income to a fully taxable equivalent basis consists of dividing tax-exempt income by one minus the combined federal and state income tax rate of 39.225% for years ended December 31, 2017 and prior.

 The FRB sets various benchmark rates, including the Federal Funds rate, and thereby influences the general market rates of interest, including the deposit and loan rates offered by financial institutions.
-The FRB target for the Federal Funds rate, which is the cost to banks of immediately available overnight funds, had remained unchanged at 0.00% - 0.25% since December 2008 through December 16, 2015 at which time the FRB did raise the target to 0.25% to 0.5%.
-The FRB again raised this target rate to 0.5% to 0.75% on December 14, 2016.
+The FRB target for the Federal Funds rate, which is the cost to banks of immediately available overnight funds, had remained unchanged at 0.00% - 0.25% since December 2008 through December 16, 2015 at which time the FRB did raise the target to 0.25% - 0.5%.
+The FRB raised this target rate again to 0.5% - 0.75% on December 14, 2016.
+During 2017, the FRB raised this target rate in March, June and December ending at 1.25% - 1.50% as of December 14, 2017.
 Our loan portfolio is significantly affected by changes in the prime interest rate.
 The prime interest rate, which is the rate offered on loans to borrowers with strong credit, had also remained unchanged at 3.25% from December 2008 to December 17, 2015 when the rate increased to 3.5%.
-On December 15, 2016 the prime interest rate increased to 3.75%.
+On December 15, 2016, the prime interest rate increased to 3.75%.
+The prime interest rate also increased three times during 2017 ultimately ending at 4.50% as of December 14, 2017.

-Our practice is to limit exposure to interest rate movements by maintaining an appropriate portion of earning assets and interest bearing liabilities in shorter-term repricing.
+Our practice is to limit exposure to interest rate movements by maintaining a significant portion of earning assets and interest bearing liabilities in shorter-term repricing.
 Historically, approximately 70% of our loan portfolio and approximately 80% of our time deposits have repriced in one year or less.
-Through acquisitions our acquired loans tended to have more duration.
+Through acquisitions our acquired loans tended to have longer maturities.
 In addition, due to market pressures the duration of our legacy loan portfolio has also extended over the past several years.
-Our current interest rate sensitivity shows that approximately 36% of our loans and 72% of our time deposits will reprice in the next year.
+Our current interest rate sensitivity shows that approximately 63% of our loans and 77% of our time deposits will reprice in the next year.

-For the year ended December 31, 2016, net interest income on a fully taxable equivalent basis was \$286.9 million, a decrease of \$185,000 from the same period in 2015.
-The decrease in net interest income was the result of a \$739,000 decrease in interest income and a \$554,000 decrease in interest expense.
+For the year ended December 31, 2017, net interest income on a fully taxable equivalent basis was \$362.7 million, an increase of \$75.7 million from the same period in 2016.
+The increase in net interest income was primarily the result of a \$94.0 million increase in interest income offset by a \$18.3 million increase in interest expense.

-The decrease in interest income primarily resulted from a \$2.6 million decrease in interest income on loans, consisting of legacy loans and acquired loans, partially offset by a \$2.0 increase in interest income on investment securities.
-The increase in loan volume during 2016 generated \$37.9 million of additional interest income, while an 85 basis point decline in yield resulted in a \$40.5 million decrease in interest income.
-The increase from loan volume was primarily due to our legacy loan growth of \$1.1 billion, or 33.3%, during 2016. \$1.4 million of the increase in interest income on investment securities was due to volume increases while \$643,000 was a result of an increase in yield on the security portfolio.
+The increase in interest income primarily resulted from an incremental \$86.8 million of interest income on loans, consisting of legacy loans and acquired loans, and an increase of \$6.5 million of interest income on investment securities.
+The increase in loan volume during 2017 generated \$92.3 million of additional interest income, while a 10 basis point decline in yield resulted in a \$5.5 million decrease in interest income.
+The interest income increase from loan volume was primarily due to the three acquisitions completed during 2017 as well as our legacy loan growth.